Former Spartan earned All-Big Ten honors four times during her career.

 Neff's success wasn't limited to the golf course, as she graduated with a 3.66 GPA in communication in May 2011.
 She was named to the National Golf Coaches Association All-Scholar Team and Academic All-Big Ten Team in 2009, 2010 and 2011.

-Neff played three years (2011-13) as a professional on the Symetra Tour.
+Neff has played as a professional on the Symetra Tour since 2011.
 In 2012, Neff played in the U.S. Women's Open at Black Wolf Run in Kohler, Wis.

 Neff's Playing Career At A Glance